-Availability: Students may take the units in Semester 1 or Semester 2, or in both semesters.
+Availability: Students may take the units in semester 1, and or semester 2.

-It is strongly recommended that students play at least one musical instrument and are engaged in private tuition in this instrument.
-Students also need to be aware that they must be prepared to perform during class and during College performances.
+It is strongly recommended that students are proficient in playing an instrument and are involved in private or co-curricular music lessons.
+Students should also be aware that they must be prepared to perform during class and College performances.